Football Official

 While unusual, it's the right thing to do.
 It may be that the official, possibly getting to it late or the offense ran the play quickly, was in the process of counting when the play went off.
 Yes, the official should be counting "faster" but the idea is to get it right.
 He did.
 If the official thought he had 12, a less than perfect solution could be to stop play if he thinks he has 12, count, then flag it.
 If there are 11, play on.

-Asked by matt about 7 years ago
+Asked by Dick E about 8 years ago

-Asked by Zach about 7 years ago
+Asked by Darius about 7 years ago

 High School Football Question: